We are surrounded by fishes as the dog days approach. It's all here in Fish Wrap!

 After a few weeks away casting for tree limbs and rainbows, we are catching up on blog posts from the Narragansett Times which should have been posted last week.
 As always, thanks for reading!

 Deadly Dicks, deceivers, frustration, exuberance; these all share one thing in common: Atlantic bonito.
-Based on the fishing logs and water temperatures, these members of the mackerel family should be migrating here very soon so to be ready for the challenge, you’ll need the right rod, a few lures and if possible, a good… Continue reading Bonito?
+Based on the fishing logs and water temperatures, these members of the mackerel family should be migrating here very soon so to be ready for the challenge, you’ll need the right rod, a few lures and if possible, a good friend with a … Continue reading Bonito?
 Bonita?
 Whichever, They’re Coming!

 Jim’s Dock was busy all holiday weekend.
 There’s a solid crowd there of first shift local fishermen with extra-large coffee’s, buck tails, faded tattoos and lots of stories.
 The second shift shows around 10 a.m .and is more the tanning oil, swim noodle, surf rod and bathing-suit-that-fit-last-year crowd.
 When the tide is ripping, it’s a … Continue reading jim’s dock, some weighty math & spraying for milfoil